 For seniors facing the difficulties above, or any others, these recommendations will help.

 - If loneliness during mealtime is an issue, older adults can network with friends for potluck dinners, experimenting with new recipes together, or going out for meals.
-Other choices include congregate meals at senior centers, Meals On Wheels, or a companion from Inspired Home Care, the Barrington home care experts.
+Other choices include congregate meals at senior centers, Meals On Wheels, or a companion from Inspired Home Care, expert providers of in home care in Algonquin and nearby areas.

 - Grocery shopping and preparing meals may be challenging.
 There are a number of companies that now offer healthy, ready-made meals delivered straight to your door.
 Grocery delivery service or curbside pickup are also ideal for older adults.
 A caregiver from Inspired Home Care is also available to pick up groceries, prepare meals, and clean up the kitchen afterwards.